how to rewrite your life script

 script writing

-5. Seek Support: Changing your life script is challenging, especially if it’s deeply ingrained.
+Changing your deeply ingrained life script presents a challenge.
 Consider seeking support from a coach or therapist who can help you navigate the process and hold you accountable.

 The image below summarizes my tips.
 Next, I will share my final thoughts.